fluid-project/handbook.floeproject.org/src/documents/Sonification.md

 The Floe team is experimenting with sonification and building authoring tools to support it as part of the project's work in exploring multimodal content creation and presentation in OERs.

-The <a href="http://build.fluidproject.org/chartAuthoring/demos/" target="_blank" class="link-external">Floe chart authoring tool</a> is a multimodal authoring tool that produces three forms of content from user-entered data:
+The <a href="http://build.fluidproject.org/chartAuthoring/demos/" class="link-external">Floe chart authoring tool</a> is a multimodal authoring tool that produces three forms of content from user-entered data:

 * A pie chart (data visualization)
 * A data table that also functions as the pie chart's legend